Get Your API Keys

 Environment Variables

-# Server-side only — never expose to the browser
+# Server connection URL — never expose to the browser

 Fetch server-side config once in your root layout and pass it to SylphxProvider.
 This pre-fetches plans, feature flags, consent types, and OAuth providers in one call: